Bard-Gaming/Minecraft-Script/documentation/custom-installations.md

 Python can be downloaded [here](https://www.python.org/downloads/).

 ## Command Line
-If you're using Windows, you can add a keyword to your command line to ease the usage of commands.
-In the following command, I'll be using ``mcs`` to replace ``python -m minecraft_script``.
+If you're using Windows, you can add a keyword to your command line to ease the use of commands.
+In the following example, we will create a ``mcs`` keyword, to replace the long ``python -m minecraft_script``.

 To get started, make a file with the ``.cmd`` extension.
-Since we want ``mcs`` as the keyword, the file's name should be ``mcs.cmd``.
+Since we want ``mcs`` as the keyword, the file should be named ``mcs.cmd``.
 Inside this file, paste the following code:

 ```cmd
 @echo off
 python -m minecraft_script %*